Extensional Taylor Expansion: Characterization of H*

-Assuming $\ltermA\not\eqTay\ltermB$, we obtain a normal value term $\vtermA$ such that $\vtermA\in\NFTayExp{\ltermA}\setminus\NFTayExp{\ltermB}$ --- or \emph{vice versa}.
-We show that the standard Böhm-out technique to separate $βη$-distinct normal $λ$-terms can be adapted to this setting, by reasoning on normal value terms instead.
-In particular, most of what follows is standard material about the $λ$-calculus, and only the final result relies on the properties of extensional Taylor expansion.
+Our objective is thus to show that if $\ltermA\not\eqExtTay\ltermB$ then there is a context $\tctxA$ such that one of $\tctxA[\ltermA]$ and $\tctxA[\ltermB]$ is head normalizable, and the other one is not --- in this case we say that $\tctxA$ \definitive{separates} $\ltermA$ from $\ltermB$.
+By \cref{corollary:eqExtTay:support}, the assumption $\ltermA\not\eqExtTay\ltermB$ amounts to the existence of a normal value term $\vtermA$ such that $\vtermA\in\NFTayExp{\ltermA}\setminus\NFTayExp{\ltermB}$ --- or \emph{vice versa}.
+We show that the standard Böhm-out technique to separate $βη$-distinct normal $λ$-terms can be adapted to this setting, by reasoning on normal value terms instead: most of what follows is standard material about the $λ$-calculus, and only the final result relies on the properties of extensional Taylor expansion.